Staff profile

 My research interests lie at the intersection of South Asian postcolonial literature, gender studies, sociology, political philosophy and economics.

-My second monograph entitled Resistance and Its Discontents in South Asian Women's Fiction is forthcoming from Manchester University Press; it explores the theme of resistance through the lens of Anglophone fiction by contemporary writers such as Arundhati Roy, Kamila Shamsie, Manju Kapur, Tahmima Anam, Jhumpa Lahiri, and Meena Kandasamy.
+My second monograph entitled Resistance and Its Discontents in South Asian Women's Fiction was published by Manchester University Press in August 2023; it explores the theme of resistance through the lens of Anglophone fiction by contemporary writers such as Arundhati Roy, Kamila Shamsie, Manju Kapur, Tahmima Anam, Jhumpa Lahiri, and Meena Kandasamy.

 Publications